acloudsecninja/emu-ia-650-course/Docker_Setup_Lab/instructions.md

 4. Go to this site --> https://github.com/acloudsecninja/acsn-windows-docker-image

-5. Run the following instructions & commands within its README.md and it will create the docker windows imager you will use for this course.
+5. Run the following instructions & commands within its README.md and it will create the docker windows image you will use for this course.

 - acloudsecninja - Professor Weber